bodylabs/baiji-pod/README.md

 To use the versioned cache, you need a copy of a manifest file, which lists all the versioned paths and the latest version of each one.
 When you request a file from the cache, it consults this manifest file to determine the correct version.
-It delegates loading to the underlying asset cache.
+The versioned cache delegates loading to the underlying asset cache.

 The versioned cache was designed for compute assets: chunks of data which are used in code.
-When the manifest is checked in with the code, it pins the revision of the code to a particular version of each asset.
-If the asset is subsequently updated, the old revision of the code will continue to get the version it's expecting.
+When the manifest is checked in with the code, it pins the version of each asset.
+If the asset is subsequently updated, that revision of the code will continue to get the version it's expecting.

-The bucket containing the versioned assets is intended as immutable; nothing there should ever be changed or deleted.
+The bucket containing the versioned assets is intended to be immutable.
+Nothing there should ever be changed or deleted.
 Only new versions added.

 The manifest looks like this: